Fontaineconsult/DSND_Project_2/Problem_6/problem_6.md

 and update min if the current value is less and max if the current value is greater.

-Since we only iterate through the list once, our complexity is O(N)
+Since we only iterate through the list once, our complexity is O(N) Space complexity is also O(N) for the size of the input list